Frequently Asked Questions

 Creating a profile and browsing jobs is always free.
 The free plan includes up to 15 applications per month.
 Upgrade to Pro for unlimited applications, a featured profile in employer searches, and priority visibility.

-Once you've completed your profile, click 'Apply' on any job listing.
-Your profile and a cover letter are sent directly to the employer.
+Once you have completed your profile, open any job listing and apply.
+Your profile and cover letter are sent directly to the employer.

 Yes.
-Click the bookmark icon on any job card to save it.
-Access your saved jobs from your dashboard.
+Save any job from the job card or detail view, then return to saved jobs from your dashboard.

-Job alerts notify you by email when new jobs matching your criteria are posted.
-Set them up from the Alerts section in your dashboard.
+Job alerts notify you when new jobs match your criteria.
+Set them up from the Alerts or Searches section in your dashboard.

-Your profile is only visible to employers when it is set to public.
-You control this from your profile settings.
+Your profile is visible to employers only when you choose a public or employer-visible setting.
+You can change visibility from profile settings.

 For Employers

-Register as an employer, complete your company profile, then click 'Post a Job' from your dashboard.
-You can add photos, and on Pro and Business plans, a short video specific to the role.
+Register as an employer, complete your company profile, then create a role from your jobs dashboard.
+You can add photos and plan-specific video content.

-Job listings are active for 30 days by default, after which they expire automatically.
-You can set a custom closing date when posting, and you can close, edit, or repost any listing from your dashboard at any time.
+Job listings are active for 30 days by default unless you set a custom closing date.
+You can close, edit, or repost listings from your dashboard.

 Yes.
-Once a candidate applies you can start a conversation with them from the Messages section.
-On Pro and Business plans you can also invite candidates who haven't applied yet, directly from the Candidate Directory.
+You can message applicants from the Messages area.
+Pro and Business plans can also invite matching candidates who have not applied yet.

 Working Holiday Visas